 How can I monitor the integration?

-In the case of XML synchronisation, representatives from your organisation can subscribe to a log email that is sent every time the synchronisation is run or attempted to run.
-That log email will tell you the status of the sync (completed or failed), together with a summary of all changes for each type of data.
+In the case of XML synchronisation, representatives from your organisation can subscribe to a status email that is sent every time the synchronisation is run or attempted to run.
+That email will tell you the status of the sync (completed or failed), together with a summary of all changes for each type of data.

 In the case of a failed sync, the email will tell you the reason.
 Most typical reason is that the number of changes in the file exceed the safety filter.
 In this case, please check with your SIS team, and if the changes are expected, reach out to your local itslearning team to allow the changes to be synchronised.